ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

     After you run the cmdlet, in the results, look for **AssignedSegment**, **SegmentsAllowed**, and **SegmentsBlocked** values.

-    Example: After running the `Get-InformationBarrierPolicy` cmdlet, we saw the following in our list of results:
+    For example, after running the `Get-InformationBarrierPolicy` cmdlet, we saw the following in our list of results:

     ```powershell
         AssignedSegment      : Sales